 Tickets start at $129 to $139, plus tax for August and September 2021 party nights and $159 to $169, plus tax for October 2021 nights.
 Attending on Halloween night will set you back a cool $199 plus tax!
 Annual Passholders and Disney Vacation Club Members can take advantage of a $10 discount for Boo Bash in August and September.

-Here are the dates for Disney After Hours Boo Bash in August 2021:
+Disney After Hours Boo Bash August 2021 Dates:

 - Tuesday, August 10, 2021